Parchovany

 Parchovany (Parnó) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1320.

 Geography

 The village lies at an altitude of 115 metres and covers an area of 23.225 km².

 It has a population of about 1,900 people.

+Population

 Ethnicity

 The village is about 89% Slovak and 11% Roma.

 Facilities

 The village has a public library, a gym and a football pitch.
 The village has its own birth registry office.